pinobatch/numism/docs/gb_emu_testing.md

 Based on how TIMA reacts, it determines whether the access occurred before or after the increment.

-Because it relies on correct timers, which NO$GMB lacks, a different approach will be needed.
+Because it relies on correct timers, which No$gmb lacks, a different approach will be needed.

 VBA-M fails 3 (01).